AppImage/docs.appimage.org/source/user-guide/troubleshooting/index.rst

 .. note::

-   If you as a user think there are errors within this section or you would like to have some additional problems covered, please do not hesitate to `create an issue <https://github.com/AppImage/docs.appimage.org/issues/new>`__ on `GitHub <https://github.com/AppImage/docs.appimage.org>`__ (or ideally send a pull request right away).
+   If you, as a user, think there are errors within this section or you would like to have some additional problems covered, please do not hesitate to `create an issue <https://github.com/AppImage/docs.appimage.org/issues/new>`__ on `GitHub <https://github.com/AppImage/docs.appimage.org>`__ (or ideally send a pull request right away).
 We're always open for feedback!

-This page is not considered to be exhaustive.
-For additional help, please see the :ref:`Contact page <ref-contact>`.
+This page is not considered to be exhaustive. |contact|

 .. seealso::

-   The basic operation of AppImages is shown on our :ref:`ref-quickstart` page.
-This section covers issues which you should only encounter if there's actual issues with your system, its configuration or with the AppImages themselves.
+   The basic usage of AppImages is shown on our :ref:`ref-quickstart` page.
+This section covers issues which you should only encounter if there are actual issues with your system, its configuration or with the AppImages themselves.

 .. toctree::